Mackled/n8n-nodes-better-ayla-agent/README.md

-# Better AI Agent for n8n
+# Better Ayla Agent for n8n

 An improved AI Agent node for n8n that provides better memory management, modern AI SDK integration and a webhook option to push intermediate messages as they happen.